Team254/cheesy-parts/README.md

 1. Run `ruby parts_server_control.rb <command>` to control the running of the Cheesy Parts server, where `<command>` can be one of `start`|`stop`|`run`|`restart`.

+The database migration will create an admin account (username "deleteme@team254.com", password "chezypofs") that you can use to first get into the system and create other accounts.
+It is highly recommended that you delete this account after having created your own admin account.

 ## Deployment

 The Cheesy Parts codebase includes [Fezzik](https://github.com/dmacdougall/fezzik) scripts for deploying to